eric8395/NFL-Combine-Draft-Classification/README.md

   <img src = "https://github.com/eric8395/NFL-Combine-Draft-Classification/blob/main/Images/Top%20Drafted%20Schools.png" width="950" height="340">
 </p>

 **College Powerhouses**: There is no surprise that the college powerhouses like Alabama, LSU, and Ohio State produce the most NFL drafted talent.
-However, interesting to note the different positions drafted out of each college varies and can likely be attributed to the school's overall football program structure or play schemes during games.
+However, it is interesting to note the variation of quantity of drafted players at each position for each college.
+This can likely be attributed to each school's unique football program structure, team personnel strategy during games, and importance of coaching the position.

 <p align="center">
   <img src = "https://github.com/eric8395/NFL-Combine-Draft-Classification/blob/main/Images/median%20combine%20perf.png" width="850" height="450">
 </p>

-**The Measurables at a Glimpse**: We can further examine the median performance in drills sorted by position and draft status (where green represents drafted and red represents undrafted).
+**The Measurables at a Glimpse**: We further examine the median performance in drills sorted by position and draft status (where green represents drafted and red represents undrafted).
 When categorizing by positions, we notice an obvious trend where drafted players tend to perform better at the combine drills than undrafted players.

 ## Modeling
 Following a train-test split whereby 25% of the entire dataset was held out, an iterative modeling process was implemented to determine the most accurate model for the testing set.
 For reference, we want to have a better baseline accuracy score of about 63% (those who were drafted) if our model was just simply randomly guessing.